BAK2K3/hard-drivers/README.md

 **Encourage and Allow User Engagement**
 * Every page must allow a user to engage with the business.
 * The ability to engage is clear and stands out from other interactive aspects of the site.
-* Engagement is done through completing an simple and intuitive enquiry form.
+* Engagement is done through completing a simple and intuitive enquiry form.

 **Convey Ethos/Purpose**
 * Outline key services on home page.